-Tunneling deeper, I start walking to the Museum of Ambar at 454 Calle Arzobismo Merino Street in the Zona Colonia, four blocks from the Plaza Colon.
+Tunneling deeper, I walk myself to the Museum of Ambar at 454 Calle Arzobismo Merino Street in the Zona Colonia, four blocks from the Plaza Colon.

-- Jurassic Park popularized amber with its Hollywood premise of bringing dinosaurs back to life by extracting DNA from insects caught inside it, then using the DNA to create dinosaurs.
+- Jurassic Park popularized amber with its premise of bringing dinosaurs back to life by extracting blood from insects preserved in amber who had bit dinosaurs, then using dinosaur DNA inside the insect blood to create real dinosaurs.

-- “Blue Amber ” is found only in the Dominican Republic.
-If you hold ” Blue Amber ” up to light you see tints of blue.
+- “Blue Amber ” is found only in the Dominican Republic and if you hold ” Blue Amber ” up to light you see the blue tints.

 - Amber,dropped into a saline solution, floats.
 If the amber you have doesn’t float, it isn’t worth the price you paid for it.

 After our tour, Brunilda escorts me to the museum retail store.

 Even though I’m sold on amber, i don’t buy anything today.

 Not taking money when I go on little expeditions is one of my best travel precautions

 I want to see a movie about a tourist caught in amber who comes back to shopping life in the twenty third century.

 The first thing he wouldn’t be able to buy would be a battery for his cell phone.